 Sir Wil is recognized as one of the leading schools in the use of information technology in the classroom.

 In addition to the technology focus, the school offers a full French Immersion Program along with Core French.
 Artistic students can expand their knowledge and skills through the comprehensive Music, Visual Art, and Drama offerings.
-Our Special Certiﬁcate programs include Construction Technology, New Media Design, Broadcasting Technology, and International Studies.
-The Cooperative Education Program provides our students with a wide range of work opportunities.
-It is also possible for students to begin their Level One Apprenticeship in conjunction with Algonquin College.
-Sir Wil also offers Specialist High Skills Majors in: Construction (House Building); Information and Communications Technology (Digital Media, Broadcasting); Sports (Broadcasting).
+Our Certiﬁcate programs include Broadcasting Media; Construction and Woodworking; English Achievement; International Studies; Multimedia Designer; Science Distinction/Merit; and Social Justice.
+The Cooperative Education Program provides our students with a wide range of work experience opportunities.
+Our students have the opportunity to begin their Level One Apprenticeship (Auto Mechanics and Hairstylist) in conjunction with Algonquin College.
+Sir Wil also offers Specialist High Skills Majors in: Arts and Culture (Performance Broadcasting); Construction (House Building); and Information and Communications Technology (Digital Media, Broadcasting)..
 The Link Crew Program provides students with the opportunity to develop skills in leadership and to mentor younger students.

 • A broad Interscholastic Sports Program.
 Our teams have experienced great success in football, rugby, swimming, cross-country running, and basketball.